Final-Year-Major-Project/Basic-Registration-and-Login-Frontend/README.md

    Upload your Task in this Ropository as:

-   1. Create a new Breanch by Clicking Master Button and name it as your name.
+   1. Create a new Branch by Clicking Master Button and name it as your name.
    2. Inside that add your files as
       Home.html,  Home.css,  Student_login.html,  Student_login.css